 Paid Sick Leave in Colorado, Effective July 2020

 The Colorado Governor signed a Paid Sick Leave Act into law, which went into effect last July and required all employers in the state, regardless of size, to provide each of their employees paid sick leave for reasons related to the COVID-19 pandemic in the amounts and for the purposes specified in the federal “Emergency Paid Sick Leave Act” in the “Families First Coronavirus Response Act”.

 Starting January 1, 2021, for employers with 16 or more employees, the act requires employers to provide paid sick leave to their employees, accrued at a rate of one hour for every 30 hours worked, up to a maximum of 48 hours per year.
 Employers have the option to frontload sick hours at the beginning of the year.

 Additional information about Colorado Paid Sick Leave Act.

-A hiring entity with 500 or more employees nationwide was required to provide COVID-19 Supplemental Paid Sick Leave if an employee leaves home for work and are unable to work for any of the following reasons: (1) employee is subject to a Federal, State or local quarantine or isolation order related to COVID-19, (2) employee is advised by a health care provider to self-quarantine or self-isolate due to concerns related to COVID-19, or (3) employee is prohibited from working by their hiring entity due to health concerns related to the potential transmission of COVID-19.
+Production company employers must provide COVID-19 Supplemental Paid Sick Leave if an employee leaves home for work and is unable to work for any of the following reasons: (1) employee is subject to a Federal, State or local quarantine or isolation order related to COVID-19, (2) employee is advised by a health care provider to self-quarantine or self-isolate due to concerns related to COVID-19, or (3) employee is prohibited from working by their hiring entity due to health concerns related to the potential transmission of COVID-19.

 COVID-19 Return to Work Agreement with DGA, IATSE, SAG-AFTRA and Teamsters/Basic Crafts